fosterful/scheduler/README.md

 Fork the Repository

-- On the top right of the Office Moms and Dads repository, click fork.
+- On the top right of the Fosterful repository, click fork.
 - Click on the green "Clone or Download" button.
 Copy the provided link to your clipboard.

 Clone Project to Local Machine